Signed by Brian Clough along with John McGovern, O'Hare already

 had a League Championship medal when he came to Elland Road but

 with Joe Jordan as the first choice centre-forward and O'Hare seen

 as Clough's man (and therefore not exactly popular with the fans)

 he spent a miserable season with Leeds before going on to rejoin

 Clough at Forest, where he picked up another League Championship

 medal, a European Cup gong and a League Cup winners medal in 1978.

 He had a brief spell in the NASL with Dallas before dropping out of

-the professional game, and playing and managing a variety of non-league
+the professional game, and playing and managing a variety of

-to come home regularly in the Sixties and guest for the local
+used to come home regularly in the Sixties and guest for the local

 amatuer side - the Black Angels - in the Hood Cup.
-That's if he could get a
+That's if he

-i am only ten he is my hero as there are not many scottish football
+although i am only ten he is my hero as there are not many scottish

-because he played for Scotland 13 caps and played when Kenny
+him because he played for Scotland 13 caps and played when Kenny

 Tim Cannell says: Is Alan O'Hare his son ?